bobwade/splits/README.md

 Splits is a responsive grid under development (version available on here will work though, just that more features may be added).

-It uses semantic class names, and the grid is split into sixths.
+It uses semantic class names, and the grid is split into sixths as minimum sizes.
 Here's a an example of three third width divs:
 ```html
 <div class="contain all-1/3">
   <div class="split"></div>